tds333/stdconfigparser/docu/description.rst

 Values
 ------

 Now the interesting part comes.
-Values are simple strings and it is up to the application to handle them.
+Values are strings and it is up to the application to handle them.
 For the user of your configuration, they are really simple strings but you can make them more useful if you want.
 Try to escape the "$" sign with "$$" if you use interpolation.
 No other